 Because the lens is placed inside the eye, the implant requires no maintenance and will last for your lifetime.

 You will leave the OR with a clear plastic shield over your eye which prevents you from rubbing or touching your eye.
 You will be able to see through the shield, which is attached with tape, and you will wear the shield until your post-operative appointment the next morning.
-You will continue to use the shield while sleeping for the next 2 weeks.
+You will continue to use the shield while sleeping two weeks post-operatively.